apache/jena-site/source/documentation/fuseki2/fuseki-config-endpoint.md

 Query timeout is set for any use of the dataset with first result in 10 seconds, and complete results in 30 seconds.

+Update timeout is set accordingly with an overall timeout of 60 seconds and any involved WHERE clause must produce its first result within 20 seconds.
+All of an update request's operations must complete within the given overall time limit or the request will fail.

 ## Security